 Just as important is the equipment you intend to use.
 Do you typically require just a mirrorless camera and a few lenses?
 Then you will only need a small camera backpack.
 If you need to transport multiple DSLR bodies and a drone, you’ll need something much bigger.

 You need a camera backpack that can hold the weight of all your equipment.
-Size-wise, most camera backpacks are between 30 and 40 litres but you may find that 20 litres is enough.
+Size-wise, most camera backpacks are between 30 and 40 liters, but you may find that 20 liters is enough.

 Price and features